cwcromwell/docs/GitTutorial.md

 git status
 ````

-In this example, the file documentarians.rst has been edited and then added.
+In this example output, the file documentarians.rst has been edited and then added:

 ````
 modified:   documentarians.rst